ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 in front of Seth, ready to tell his story to Seth.
-Seth wasn't even entirely sure what it meant to be possessed by the Lord of Darkness Lucifer himself, and when he examined the man that sat across from him, he did not see what looked like anything other than a man eager for the ear of another man.
+Seth wasn't even entirely sure what it meant to be possessed by the Lord of Darkness Lucifer himself, and when he examined the man that sat across from him, he did not see what looked like anything other than a man eager to share his tale.
 After thinking through what had happened so far, Seth eventually made a reply.

 "Why did you kill Abel?"
 Seth asked.